WHDC’s Arise!SYEEP Students March to Washington D.C.

 The speeches given on Pennsylvania Ave marked an emotional moment during the rally, with tears on many faces, words of sadness and frustration at the thought of these terrible things that were happening, and continuing to happen, but the enthusiasm and strength of the march never wavered.
 The crowd in DC and all over the country asked for and continue to demand substantive change to ensure safety in schools and everywhere.
 The students of WHDC’s Arise!SYEEP should be proud that they were part of the first step to making a difference.

 WHDC’s Executive Director, Dr. Kofi A. Boateng, accompanied the youth.
-He ensured that all went well and thanked Ms. Alicia Barksdale, the Arise!SYEEP Coordinator, for a job well done.
-He hailed the youth for their leadership and poise in speaking to the many interviewers who were attracted by WHDC’s beautiful banner.
+He ensured that all went well and thanked Ms. Alicia Barksdale, the Arise!SYEEP Coordinator, for a job well done, and hailed the youth for their leadership and poise in speaking to the many interviewers who were attracted by WHDC’s beautiful banner.